Arafa-53/User-behavior-analysis/README.md

-# User-behavior-analysis
+# 🧠 User Behavior Analysis

-This project analyzes user behavior and predicts whether a user will click on an advertisement
+This project analyzes user behavior and predicts whether a user will click on an advertisement using:
+- Logistic Regression
+- Random Forest Classifier